Killing of Mansur Ball-Bey: Lawsuit over police response to protests

-In 2017, the American Civil Liberties Union of Missouri (ACLU) filed a lawsuit over the police handling of protests following the shooting of Ball-Bey.
+In 2017, the American Civil Liberties Union of Missouri (ACLU) filed a lawsuit over the police handling of protests following the killing of Ball-Bey.
 The ACLU of Missouri alleges that the police deployed tear gas indiscriminately and without warning.

 Investigation

 A few days after the shooting, St. Louis Circuit Attorney Jennifer Joyce announced that her office would conduct an investigation.
 In June 2016, the circuit attorney office's report was made public, and Joyce announced that no charges would be filed against the two officers who shot Ball-Bey.
 Joyce said that more than two dozen people were interviewed during the investigation.
 She stated that eyewitness accounts and other evidence showed that it could not be proven beyond a reasonable doubt that the officers did not act in self-defense.

-Joyce did, however, concluded that "there were several factors in the execution of this search warrant that we believe need to be reviewed and addressed" by the St. Louis police department.
+Joyce did, however, conclude that "there were several factors in the execution of this search warrant that we believe need to be reviewed and addressed" by the St. Louis police department.
 Specifically, Joyce criticized the lack of any surveillance conducted on the rear of the building before beginning the search.

+Civil suit by family

+In 2020, Mansur's father, Dennis Ball-Bey, filed a wrongful death lawsuit against the officers involved in the shooting, along with the former chief of police and the city of St. Louis.
+In January 2025, a jury found in his favor, awarding the family $6.25 million plus $12.5 million in punitive damages for a total of $18.75 million.